Middlefield Collegiate Institute

 The School Program

-Middlefield Collegiate Institute maintains high academic standards and expectations for all students from Grades 9–12.
-The majority of our students expect to proceed to post-secondary education.
+Middlefield Collegiate Institute maintains high academic standards and expectations for all students.
 We offer a wide range of programs in academics, athletics and the arts.
-We provide our students with Advanced Placement preparation courses, the Specialist High Skills Major Program (SHSM), cutting edge technological courses, Intensive support for English Language Learners and Special Education support services when required.
-Our building is fully wheelchair accessible.
+We also offer three Specialist High Skills Major Programs (SHSM), cutting edge technological courses, intensive support for English Language Learners and Special Education support services when required.
+Our building is fully wheelchair-accessible.

 Specialist High Skills Major (SHSM) Program

 At Middlefield there is the Transportation sector SHSM program,

 and the Information and Communication Technology sector SHSM program.

 Pending Ministry Approval, Middlefield may have a new program for the Business sector.

 The Specialist High Skills Major is a ministry-approved specialized program that allows students to focus their learning a specific economic sector while meeting the requirements for the Ontario Secondary School Diploma (OSSD) and assists in their transition from secondary school to apprenticeship training, college, university or the workplace.
 An SHSM enables students to gain sector specific skills and knowledge in the context of engaging career related learning environments and helps them focus on graduation and on pursuing their postsecondary goals (Ontario Ministry of Education, SHSM Fact Sheet, 2007)